Male External Catheter

 The main benefits of a silicone catheter: highly breathable, prevents skin irritation, odor-free material, uniform adhesive, and clear sheath.
 In reality, there is only one main disadvantage to a silicone catheter: cost.
 However, these catheters are suitable for almost any situation and need.

-External Condom Catheters are a non-invasive treatment for urinary incontinence in men.
+Non-invasive treatment for urinary incontinence in men.
 Specific indications for these catheters include the following conditions:

 - Damage to sphincter from prostatectomy.